yesnik/golang-guides/type.md

 }
 ```

+Go developers generally only rely on encapsulation when it's necessary, such as when field data needs to be validated by setter methods.
+In Go, if you don't see a need to encapsulate a field, it's generally okay to export it and allow direct access to it.

 ## Getter methods

 By convention, a getter method's name should be the same as the name of the field or variable it accesses.